Fydyr/Galad-Islands/docs/en/user/basics/settings.md

 - **Default**: Enabled
 - **Description**: Synchronizes frame rate with monitor refresh rate to prevent screen tearing

+### Frame Rate (Max FPS)

+- **Options**: 30 / 60 / 90 / 120 / 144 / 240 (or any integer)
+- **Default**: 60
+- **Description**: Caps the CPU-side game loop to the specified maximum frames per second.
+When VSync is enabled and supported by your system, the effective FPS will also be limited by your monitor refresh rate.

+!!! tip
+  For smooth gameplay on most systems: keep VSync Enabled and Max FPS set to 60 or your monitor's refresh (e.g., 120/144).
+On laptops, lowering Max FPS (e.g., 45–60) can reduce power consumption.

 ## Performance Settings

 ### Performance Mode